icaros-usc/overcooked_lsi_user_study/README.md

 # Overcooked-AI-PCG User Study

 This repository contains the data of all 27 subjects of the user study of Overcooked-AI-PCG project.
 You can view the data and replay the collaborated human-robot game play here.
-For more information about the project itself, please refer to the [Overcooked-AI-PCG repo](https://github.com/icaros-usc/overcooked_ai).

 ## The user study data.